bottlepy/bottle/docs/tutorial.rst

 This is it.
 Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your browser.
 Here is how it works:

-The :func:`route` decorator binds a piece of code to an URL path.
+The:func:`route` decorator binds a piece of code to an URL path.
 In this case, we link the ``/hello`` path to the ``hello()`` function.
-This is called a `route` (hence the decorator name) and is the most important concept of this framework.
+This is called a `route` (hence the decorator's name) and is the most important concept of this framework.
 You can define as many routes as you want.
 Whenever a browser requests a URL, the associated function is called and the return value is sent back to the browser.
 It's as simple as that.

-The :func:`run` call in the last line starts a built-in development server.
-It runs on ``localhost`` port ``8080`` and serves requests until you hit :kbd:`Control-c`.
-You can switch the server backend later, but for now a development server is all we need.
+The:func:`run` call in the last line starts a built-in development server.
+It runs on ``localhost`` port ``8080`` and serves requests until you hit:kbd:`Control-c`.
+You can switch the server backend later, but for now, a development server is all we need.
 It requires no setup at all and is an incredibly painless way to get your application up and running for local tests.

-The :ref:`tutorial-debugging` is very helpful during early development, but should be switched off for public applications.
+The:ref:`tutorial-debugging` is very helpful during early development, but should be switched off for public applications.
 Keep that in mind.

 This is just a demonstration of the basic concept of how applications are built with Bottle.
 Continue reading and you'll see what else is possible.